-I love Mexican cuisine and I enjoy sharing recipes with others.
+I love Mexican cuisine and I enjoy sharing a variety of cooking and baking recipes with others.

 Rate this Recipe

 - 1 corn tortilla, La Bandarita is the best brand

 - 1 tablespoon olive oil

 1. Heat a frying pan on medium heat with olive oil in it for 2 minutes before placing the corn tortilla on the pan.

 The tortilla needs to be heated on the pan for 1 minute, or until the tortilla is warm.

 2. Crack the egg and slowly place it in the center of the tortilla.

 I slightly crack the egg open and hold the egg on the tortilla for about 20 seconds until I am certain it will stay put.
 If you just crack it open on the tortilla, the egg could slide off the tortilla.

 3. Cook for about 3 minutes or until the egg is half cooked.